Uniform Narrow Excitonic Spectrum in Large-Area Suspended WSe2 Monolayers

 This combination of geometric symmetry, controlled carrier injection, and spatial uniformity provides a suitable platform for transport-based and valley-dependent studies over extended suspended regions.
 Related strain-engineering approaches have demonstrated quasi-one-dimensional exciton channels and guided exciton diffusion in TMD MLs, for example using wrinkle architectures \cite{kim2024strained} or nanowire-induced strain in encapsulated MLs, highlighting the broader applicability of symmetry-defined strain landscapes for exciton transport \cite{dirnberger2021quasi}.

 Beyond local uniformity, our fabrication yields suspended MLs whose optical response remains highly reproducible across millimeter-scale distances on a single device.
 Figure \ref{fig:figure4}a shows the absolute positions of the analyzed trenches with widths of 3, 4, and 5 $\mu$m located a few millimeters apart.
 For each suspended ML, we acquired PL spectra at zero bias at the center of the trenches to avoid edge-induced strain variations, and we plot the spectra shifted relative to the neutral exciton energy (Fig. \ref{fig:figure4}b).
 All these suspended regions originate from the same ML sheet, detached from a single bulk flake during one exfoliation step.
 Across all measured positions, the PL spectra exhibit the same set of excitonic resonances, with consistent relative energy separations and no evidence of localized defect-related emission.
+This reproducibility is further confirmed across independent fabrication batches (see Supporting Information).
 The absence of pronounced position-dependent spectral variations indicates that the observed PL response is dominated by excitonic emission intrinsic to the suspended WSe$_2$ ML rather than by defect-bound or environment-induced contributions.

 To further probe the reproducibility of the excitonic response of the spatially uniform suspended MLs under electrical tuning, we measured suspended MLs on four different trenches located near the corners of the top contact electrode (Fig.~\ref{fig:figure4}c).
 For simplicity, we applied modest gate voltages ($\left|V_\mathrm{g}\right|\leq30 $ V) to emphasize doping-induced spectral evolution while minimizing strain effects, which may depend on the different geometry of the suspended area.
 The excitonic species are consistent across the four measured locations, both in the number of resolved resonances and in their evolution.
 The relative energy spacing and ordering of excitonic resonances are consistent with previously reported spectra of WSe$_2$ encapsulated in hBN \cite{courtade2017charged, liu2019gate} and resonances could be assigned accordingly.